primer/view_components/CONTRIBUTING.md

 bundle exec thor component_generator my_component_name --js=some-npm-package-name
 ```

-## Running and writing tests
+## Testing

-Run the whole test suite with Rake: `bundle exec rake` and only execute some tests by supplying a file glob to the test command: `TESTS="test/components/YOUR_COMPONENT_test.rb" bundle exec rake`
+Run the whole test suite with Rake: `bundle exec rake`.
+Run a subset of tests by supplying a file glob to the test command: `TESTS="test/components/YOUR_COMPONENT_test.rb" bundle exec rake`

 ### System tests

-Primer ViewComponents utilizes Cuprite for system testing.
-System testing is useful for components that rely on JavaScript functionality since Curpite runs the tests in a real browser.
+Primer ViewComponents utilizes Cuprite for system testing components that rely on JavaScript functionality.

-The system tests run in a headless Chrome browser.
-Passing the `HEADLESS=false` environment variable to the test command will run the system tests in a normal browser on the desktop.
+By default, the system tests run in a headless Chrome browser.
+Prefix the test command with `HEADLESS=false` to run the system tests in a normal browser.

 ## Submitting a pull request